Honjok: Ennui in human relations

 The number of young people who give up their relationships due to increasing competition, difficulty in finding jobs, and living difficulties is increasing.
 These young people are reluctant to try to maintain unnecessary human relationships and do not feel the need for new ones.
 They try to avoid meetings which involve many people.
 They also do not think they need to maintain human relationships because of stress.

-According to a survey which researched the perceptions and realities of human relationships of students in their 20s, 50.1% of the students answered: "I have avoided meeting intentionally with people I did not know or did not like at first", while 41.7% answered "I feel anxiety when the conversation is interrupted."
+According to a survey which researched the perceptions and realities of human relationships of students in their 20s, 50.1% of the students answered: "I have avoided meeting intentionally with people I did not know or did not like at first", while 41.7% answered: "I feel anxiety when the conversation is interrupted."
 They say that it is better to be alone than to maintain relationships with people.
-In 2010, the word hon-sul was said only 14 times, but in 2016, it soared to 27,778 occasions.
-The word hon-bap was also said to be a mere six times in 2010, but it was mentioned in more than 6,000 times in 2016.
-As can be seen with these data, hon-sul, hon-bap, and hon-nol usage increased dramatically.
+In 2010, the word honsul was said only 14 times, but in 2016, it soared to 27,778 occasions.
+The word honbap was also said to be a mere six times in 2010, but it was mentioned more than 6,000 times in 2016.
+As can be seen with these data, honsul, honbap, and honnol usage increased dramatically.

 Increase of one-person households

 A one-person household means that they solve every issue in their own lives on their own.
-According to the National Statistical Office, the number of one-person households accounted for only nine percent of households in 1990, but reached 24% in 2010.
-It will reach 30% by 2020.
-This is because the traditional family relationship is rapidly breaking apart as the aging population grows and the birth rate shrinks.
+This is because the traditional family relationship is rapidly breaking apart as the ageing population grows and the birth rate shrinks.
 The proportion of one-person households is increasing as the population ages.
-In 2015, the proportion of one-person households whose head of the family was younger than 39 years old was the highest with 36.9%; the second highest was from 40 to 59 years old with 33.2%; and last was those who over 60 years old, which was more than 30%.
+In 2015, the proportion of one-person households whose head of the family was younger than 39 years old was the highest at 36.9%; the second highest was from 40 to 59 years old with 33.2%; and last was those who were over 60 years old, which was more than 30%.
 However, for 2045, one-person households of those above 60 years of age are expected to increase by 54%.
 Six out of ten college students showed no reluctance to live alone in their daily lives.
 There were also many people who preferred a one-person household.